vinr-eu/vinr-tailwind-theme/example/content/en/_index.md

-rightFeatureHeading = "We have a lot of features" rightFeatureSubheading = "Really we have super awesome features." rightFeatureImage = "/images/solutions/animated.webp" [params]
+rightFeatureHeading = "We have a lot of features" rightFeatureSubheading = "Really we have super awesome features." rightFeatureImage = "/images/solutions/animated.webp" faqHeading = "Frequently asked questions" faqSubheading = "Can’t find the answer you’re looking for?
+Reach out to our customer support team."
+[params]
 [[params.rightFeatures]]
 title = "Business management"